pwFoo/rust-runc/README.md

 # rust-runc

 A crate for consuming the runc binary in your Rust applications.
-Fully asynchronous using Rust Futures and Tokio.
+Fully asynchronous using Futures, and Tokio.

-Based on the reference go-runc implementation, rust-runc has a compatible high level API for working with containers.
+Based on the reference [go-runc](https://github.com/containerd/go-runc) implementation.

 ## Usage

-Please refer to the crate [documentation](https://docs.rs/rust-runc/0.1.0/rust_runc/).
+Please refer to the crate [documentation](https://docs.rs/rust-runc).

-## Rust-runc Limitations
+## Limitations

-### No Checkpoint Support
+### Checkpoint Support

 Checkpoints rely on the external, checkpoint/restore in userspace project.
 The criu tool relies on a variety of kernel features and is not portable.

-Due to the difficulties in shipping a criu binary for testing, and it's non portable nature, checkpoint support is currently out of scope for the project.
+Due to the difficulties in shipping a criu binary for testing, and it's non portable nature, checkpoint support is currently out of scope for rust-runc.

-### No Support for Preserving File Descriptors
+### Preserving File Descriptors

-Runc includes the ability to inherit file descriptors from it's parent process.
+Runc includes the ability to inherit file descriptors from a parent process.
 Rust's standard library does not include support for exec with additional file descriptors.

-The ability to preserve additional file descriptors is not currently supported by rust-runc.
+Therefore there is currently no support for preserving file descriptors.